symfony/symfony-docs/configuration.rst

 .. note::

-    By default Symfony only loads the configuration files defined in YAML format.
-If you define configuration in XML and/or PHP formats, update the ``src/Kernel.php`` file to add support for the ``.xml`` and ``.php`` file extensions.
+    By default Symfony loads the configuration files defined in YAML and PHP formats.
+If you define configuration in XML format, update the ``src/Kernel.php`` file to add support for the ``.xml`` file extension.

+    .. versionadded:: 6.1

+        The automatic loading of PHP configuration files was introduced in Symfony 6.1.

 Importing Configuration Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~